kawu/hist-pl/lexicon/README.md

-The hist-pl-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to communicate with the binary dictionary from an application level (to perform lookup, for example).
+The hist-pl-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to communicate with the binary dictionary from a level of application (to perform lookup, for example).

 Binarization
 ------------

-To binarize the original LMF dictionary into a binary format, use the `hist-pl-binarize` command line tool.
+To translate the original LMF dictionary into a binary format, use the `hist-pl-binarize` command line tool.

     hist-pl-binarize srpsdp.xml srpsdp.bin